HypePenguin/SWE_2021_41_week_5/README.md

-Moving files in files directory to variable directories.
+Moving files in files directory to various directories.